John-Rivero/AWS-Certified-Developer-Portfolio/2. Effortless Web Deployment Deploying a Static Website to S3 with CloudFront and Route 53 for Optimal Performance and Scalability/README.md

 ## Step 2

-- I established an S3 bucket and upload the website's code.
+- I established an S3 bucket and uploaded the website's code.

 ![1](https://user-images.githubusercontent.com/81208412/230704603-b5f6a106-c56d-48b4-bfd2-1c2a730a6fa2.jpg)